- WHERE TO STAY

 On the far left side of the square you will see a small arch offering an exit from the square and onto a narrow lane/pathway called Via Longano.
 After 100m bend right into Via Sopramonte which you follow for about 400m to a crossroads of paths.

-Go straight ahead here and just keep going until you arrive at the Arco Naturale (there are occassional signs from the crossroads onwards).
+Go straight ahead here and just keep going until you arrive at the Arco Naturale (there are occasional signs from the crossroads onwards).

-There are official walking routes, paths and maps in existence whose information should be available at the tourist offices, but perhaps its another thing if you walk out from the tourist office with any worthwhile reference material.
+There are official walking routes, paths and maps which should be available at the tourist offices, but perhaps it's another thing if you walk out from the tourist office with any worthwhile reference material.

 Giovanni Visetti produces all the walking maps that the official walking maps available over on the Sorrento peninsular are based on.

 He also produces a walking map for Capri.
 You can view/print from his website (link below).